Khadeen Carrington: College career

 As a freshman, Carrington started eight games but mostly played as a backup to Isaiah Whitehead.
 However, with Whitehead missing several games in January 2015 due to a foot injury, Carrington was able to demonstrate his potential, contributing 17 points in an overtime win against Villanova.
 Carrington posted 8.8 points and 2.9 rebounds per game in his freshman season.
 He had his first double-double in an 83–63 win over Marquette on December 30, 2015, with 17 points and 10 rebounds.
 Carrington scored 27 points in a Big East Tournament game against Creighton as a sophomore.
-He averaged 14.1 points and 2.5 assists per game.
+He averaged 14.1 points (10th in the Big East) and 2.5 assists per game.

 Carrington averaged 19.2 points per game during the 2016–17 non-conference season, but hit a slump in the early part of conference play due to increased defensive attention and a dislocated pinkie finger.
-He scored 41 points in an 87–81 win against Creighton on February 15, 2017 and had 10 points in the final minute.
+He scored 41 points in an 87–81 win against Creighton on February 15, 2017, and had 10 points in the final minute.
 In the NCAA tournament loss against Arkansas, Carrington had 22 points and four turnovers.
 He was a Second Team All-Big East selection as a junior.
-Carrington averaged 17.1 points, 3.1 rebounds and 2.9 assists per game as a junior while shooting 42.4 percent from the field and 38.2 percent from three-point range.
+Carrington averaged 17.1 points (6th in the Big East), 3.1 rebounds and 2.9 assists per game as a junior while shooting 42.4 percent from the field and 38.2 percent from three-point range.
 He tested the waters of the 2017 NBA draft but ultimately returned to Seton Hall.

 Coming into his senior year, Carrington and Angel Delgado were named to the preseason All-Big East First Team.
 He made the switch to point guard over the summer by studying video with coach Kevin Willard and assistant Shaheen Holloway.
 On January 6, 2018, Carrington scored a season-high 29 points in a comeback win over Butler.
 He was Big East Player of the Week on February 26, after leading Seton Hall to a win against Providence by scoring 25 points.
 Carrington led the Pirates to their first NCAA tournament victory in 14 years as a senior, scoring 26 points to defeat NC State.
-He was named to the First Team All-Met after averaging 15.6 points and 4.4 assists per game.
+He was named to the First Team All-Met after averaging 15.6 points and 4.4 assists (8th in the Big East) per game.
 “It sounds weird, but I really enjoyed the ups and downs,” Carrington said of his Seton Hall career.
 “The downs taught me a lot.
 It made me become a man.
 I learned a lot of things here in my four years, not only on the court but off the court — probably more off the court.”
 After the season Carrington was invited to the Portsmouth Invitational Tournament.